 I've advised thousands of borrowers on the Public Service Loan Forgiveness (PSLF) program.
-I started doing this after my wife had a terrible experience with what was previously known as FedLoan Servicing, which MOHELA has since replaced.
+I started doing this after my wife had a terrible experience with what was previously known as FedLoan Servicing, which the Dept of Education/FSA has since taken over.
 This guide will show you my top 40 tips to maximize your benefits under the PSLF program.

 I seriously wish this list of 40 tips existed back when we made all our mistakes.
 Also, open our PSLF calculator so you can see how much you could personally save.